 Seam taping happens during the production process by applying a thermoplastic tape to the seam under heat and pressure, in effect melting the tape over the seams to form a hydrophobic, water-tight seal.

 Sadly, taping seams at home is a particularly tricky business and requires a specialized machine that will melt the tape whilst leaving the fabric intact.
-That said, if your taped seams wear down or fray over time you can easily renew the seal with a silicone or urethane-based sealant*, both of which can be purchased online or in outdoors stores.
+That said if your taped seams wear down or fray over time you can easily renew the seal with a silicone or urethane-based sealant*, both of which can be purchased online or in outdoor stores.

 *Be sure to use the correct sealant for your tent fabric: silicone-based sealants (like Gear Aid Seam Grip SIL) should be used on silicone-treated tents and urethane-based sealants (like Gear Aid Seam Grip FC) on polyurethane(PU)-treated tents.

-Believe it or not, there are three types of sealed seam used on outdoor tents and garments:
+Believe it or not, there are three types of sealed seams used on outdoor tents and garments: